Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora: Methodology

 \section{Methodology}

-This section presents our methodology for assessing gender representation bias in language corpora.
-First, we describe a gender polarity method from the literature that has been proposed to measure gender-specific terms in English texts.
-We build upon this approach to propose a novel gender representation bias quantification method leveraging the LLMs' natural language comprehension power to accommodate the complexities of gendered languages, using Spanish as a case study.
+First, we describe a gender polarity method that has been proposed to measure gender-specific terms in English texts.
+Next, we present a novel gender representation bias quantification method leveraging the LLMs' natural language comprehension power to accommodate the complexities of gendered languages.